uladz-zubrycki/bootcamp/readme.md

 Where each card is represented as two chars (rank and suit respectively).

-Simple brute force algorithm is used, application hasn't been tested in terms of time or memory consumption and isn't covered by tests.
+Simple brute force algorithm is used, application hasn't been optimized in terms of time or memory consumption and isn't covered by tests.
+Processing of 300k games takes of about 6 minutes.
 Type system currently used might be simplified and/or refactored, but is left as is to simplify possible algorithm issues investigation: a bunch of unnecessary for the end result data is passed from place to place.

 ## Environment